giuliolibrando/slurm-scredits/README.md

 # slurm-scredits
 `scredits` is a Slurm utility for checking account balance.
 The utility calculates the remaining *service units* or *SU* left in the account.
 The utility shows SU as an aggregate of cpu+gpu+mem usage.

 # Prerequisites
 *  Slurm with Accounting enabled.
-*  Make sure you have TRES resources enabled and GrpTRESMins billing set.
+*  TRES resources enabled and GrpTRESMins billing set.
 *  Optionally  gres/gpu enabled and configured.

 # Usage
 ```
-usage: scredits [-h] [-v] [-V] [-d]
+usage: scredits [-h] [-v] [-V] [-d] [-a ACCOUNT]

 Retrieve and display Slurm usage data.

 options:
   -h, --help            show this help message and exit
   -v, --verbose         Print debug messages
   -V, --version         Print program version
   -d, --detailed        Show detailed account and user association
+  -a ACCOUNT, --account ACCOUNT
+                        Account name to filter results
 ```